 - (a) The University and UFF recognize that Florida Polytechnic University is a new institution, and as such, both parties accept that flexibility is required as we develop an excellent faculty through the process of appointment and promotion.
 The University and UFF share the desire to improve the quality of the University in all areas, but particularly in the execution of teaching, research, and service by the faculty.
 This article balances a recognition of the University's unique history, newness, and current situation with a shared desire for continuous improvement. - (b) Faculty are defined as individuals whose primary responsibilities include teaching, service, and where applicable, research.
-Faculty included in this contract are designated by ranks of Instructor, Senior Instructor, Assistant Professor, Associate Professor, and Professor. - (c) The University and UFF further recognize that reappointment and promotions are an important method by which the University recognizes excellence and rewards its Employees' contributions to advancing the mission of the University. - (d) Reappointment and promotion decisions are not determined by any sole factor and are based upon a careful and rigorous assessment that relies upon faculty and administrative review of: - (1) a faculty member's demonstrated teaching, scholarship, research service contributions, and other work duties, as relevant, at the University; - (2) the assessment of the faculty member's continued positive contribution to their department and the University, and; - (3) the faculty member's potential for continued appropriate contributions and growth. - (e) Elements critical to the promotion process include, but may not be limited to:
+Faculty included in this contract are designated by ranks of Instructor, Senior Instructor, Distinguished Instructor, Professor of Practice, Assistant Professor, Associate Professor, and Professor. - (c) The University and UFF further recognize that reappointment and promotions are an important method by which the University recognizes excellence and rewards its employees' contributions to advancing the mission of the University. - (d) Reappointment and promotion decisions are not determined by any sole factor and are based upon a careful and rigorous assessment that relies upon faculty and administrative review of:

-- (1) a faculty member's annual performance evaluations; - (2) a significant and careful review of credentials by a set of faculty that hold at least the rank sought by the Candidate; - (3) an external set of recommendations appropriate for that faculty member (excluding instructors and academic professionals) by subject matter experts in the Candidate's field, and; - (4) administrative review. - (f) Every Candidate for reappointment and/or promotion will be fairly evaluated, and the evaluation process will be maintained to the highest degree of integrity. - (g) Non-reappointments shall not be made in an arbitrary or capricious manner.
+- (1) a faculty member's demonstrated teaching, scholarship, research, service contributions, and other work duties, as relevant, at the University; - (2) the assessment of the faculty member's continued positive contribution to their department and the University, and; - (3) the faculty member's potential for continued appropriate contributions and growth. - (e) Elements critical to the promotion process include, but may not be limited to: - (1) a faculty member's annual performance evaluations; - (2) a significant and careful review of credentials by a set of faculty that hold at least the rank sought by the Candidate; - (3) an external set of recommendations appropriate for that faculty member (excluding instructors and academic professionals) by subject matter experts in the Candidate's field, and; - (4) administrative review. - (f) Only evidence that directly pertains to the Candidate shall be considered. - (g) Every Candidate for reappointment and/or promotion will be fairly evaluated, and the evaluation process will be maintained to the highest degree of integrity. - (h) Non-reappointments shall not be made in an arbitrary or capricious manner.